Serving Orange County: Newport Beach, CA

 Here are some of the common reasons I hear about why a person is considering ear surgery:

-Please contact us online or call 949-759-0980 today to schedule an ear surgery consultation at my Newport Beach or Fullerton offices in Orange County.
+Please contact us online or call 949-759-0980 today to schedule an ear surgery consultation at my Newport Beach office in Orange County.
 Together, my staff and I will go over all options with you and your child, and give you thorough explanations and recommendations for treatment.

 For both children and adults, ear surgery can be a transformative procedure that restores self-confidence.
 I’ve been happy to help many people who are self-conscious about their ears.